 Golf carts are not allowed to be used on public roadways, with the exception that local governments may designate certain roads as permissible for their use.
 This typically would be within some type of gated community.
 Even there they may not be operated on public roads or streets by anyone under age 14 and may only be used between sunrise and sunset (some communities will allow them on certain roadways after dark if properly equipped).
 As far as safety equipment is concerned, golf carts are required to have the bare minimum, including brakes, steering, rear view mirror, and reflectors.

-Golf carts are involved in more accidents involving injury than you might suspect.
+Golf carts accidents resulting in injuries occur more often than you might expect.
 Common injuries include a running into and backing over pedestrians and golfers.
 They can inflict substantial harm, most commonly fractures and crushing injuries to legs, back and lower extremities.

 Because they have a high injury potential, Florida defines them as a dangerous instrumentality.
 It simply means that golf carts, just like cars, are dangerous if not operated carefully.
-Legally, the owner is held to be strictly liable when someone is injured by the driver’s negligent use of a golf cart.
+Legally, the owner is held to be strictly liable when someone is injured by a negligent golf car driver.
 This means the golf course may be held legally responsible for the negligent use of a cart by a golfer.

 It also means that private individuals may be held responsible if their golf cart injures someone.
 This is an important issue since they are not insured under a typical auto policy.
 If you own one you should verify whether your homeowner’s policy will give any coverage and what restrictions apply.
 One should think twice about letting children and others operate golf carts around their neighborhood.